 Extra Costs (and Perks)

-- They can tell you what they can do for you, based on your situation, and
+- Tell you what they can do for you, based on your situation, and

-- You can make the most informed decision about working with them before paying any money
+- Help you make the most informed decision about working with them before paying any money

 What If I’m Facing a Drug DUI Charge?